swyftstore/swyft-app-android-ios-read-me/README.md

 cvv: cvv)

 SwyftSdk.addPaymentMethod(method: fullMethod,
-                       isDefault: isDefault, //Is used to set the payment method as the 'default' method.
+                       isDefault: isDefault, //This is used to set the payment method as the 'default' method.
 If this
                                              //is the first/only method for the user it is ALWAYS treated as true,
                        success: { response in
   //store new method